haileybirge95/LA_Crime_Application/README.md

-# Los Angeles Crime Dashboard
+# Los Angeles Crime Application

-This dashboard presents an analysis of crime statistics over the last year in Los Angeles by LAPD area station.
+This application presents an analysis of crime statistics over the last year in Los Angeles by LAPD area station.

-The purpose of the dashboard is to provide users with relevant knowledge that can inform decisions such as relocation, travel, school selection and more.
+The purpose is to provide users with relevant knowledge that can inform decisions such as relocation, travel, school selection and more.

-The user is provided with visualizations related to victim demographics that are easy to absorb and presented in a clear format.
+The user has the option to navigate from a homepage to a dashboard of visualizations related to victim demographics that are easy to absorb and presented in a clear format or a reference map displaying the LAPD area station jurisdictions.

-To use the application, simply select the button with the visualization you would like to explore from the homepage.

 These visualizations are powered by data from the Los Angeles Open Data resource (https://data.lacity.org/).
 The specific dataset utilized was "Crime Data from 2020 to Present".